 Virtual excursions and educational activities

 Last updated: 21 September 2020 Whilst physical travel to some parts of the world may be on hold for now, virtual excursions provide the perfect opportunity to broaden your students’ minds and bring the world’s greatest sights right into your online classroom.
 Many famous landmarks and attractions around the world have really risen to the challenges presented by COVID-19 and we…Keep Reading

 School holidays: fun stuff to do at home!

-With many of the usual school holiday activities on hold for families across the nation, parents are racking their brains to find ways to keep their children amused and stave off boredom.
+*Updated 22 September With many of the usual school holiday activities on hold for families across the nation, parents are racking their brains to find ways to keep their children amused and stave off boredom.
 It’s time to get creative, and we’re here to help!
-Audible – free stories!
-While schools are closed, Audible is offering a free…Keep Reading
+LEGOLAND – Filmmakers Camp LEGOLAND Discovery Centre is running a…Keep Reading

 Education Series: Using smartphones as an instructional tool